-Basic statistics and informatics are provided to investigators as part of the untargeted analysis service.
-Investigators are provided with a list of accurate mass molecular weights of metabolite components that are different between groups.
-Putative metabolite identification is provided using the Metlin database and MetaCore.
-Further group comparisons are made using unsupervised principal component analysis, analysis of variance (ANOVA), 3-D plot and heat map, and a partial least square discrimination analysis (PLS-DA).
+The core provides investigators with a list of accurate mass molecular weights of metabolite components that are different between groups.
+Core staff members use the METLIN database to provide putative metabolite identification.
+Further group comparisons are made using unsupervised principal component analysis, analysis of variance (ANOVA), 3D plot and heat map, and a partial least square discrimination analysis (PLS-DA).

 Additional informatics services are available as needed.
-For example, differentially expressed metabolites with annotations and compound identifiers can be exported into Web-based tools for pathways enrichment and network analysis using MetaCore and Ingenuity software.
+For example, the core can export differentially expressed metabolites with annotations and compound identifiers into web-based tools for pathways enrichment and network analysis using MetaCore and Ingenuity software.